 Where do I get a letter confirming that I've "completed all my program requirements"?

-If you're finishing your program during the summer, you can request this letter online here once your final grades have been posted.
+If you're finishing your program during the summer, you can request this letter online here, but first:

-After Senate has met to confirm your graduation (May 22, 2015), you will be able to generate a letter from Minerva that confirms that you have met all the requirements to graduate (Minerva: Student Menu > Student Records > Letters-Proof of Enrolment).
+After Senate has met to confirm your graduation, you will be able to generate a letter from Minerva that confirms that you have met all the requirements to graduate (Minerva: Student Menu > Student Records > Letters-Proof of Enrolment).

 You can request this letter online here, but only once your final thesis/project has been accepted by your department, or your final grades have been posted (for non-thesis students).

 Your PGWP letter may take a few business days to process - if urgent, contact Service Point.